eschoi-ml2/eschoi-ml.github.io/README.md

-Hi, I'm a Machine Learning scienetist based in Silicon Valley, California.
+Hi, I'm a Machine Learning scientist based in Silicon Valley, California.
 This Gibhub page is to share Machine Learning related knowledge and projects that I have worked on.

 ## [Lecture Slide](lecture_slide/README.md)